Orc Eroica: Beastkin

 The fifth and second-youngest of the Beastkin Kingdom's princesses.
 Having adored her uncle Leto, his death made her emotionally hardened, reckless and afire with vengeance against Bash, his killer.
 When Bash arrives in her kingdom to seek a bride, she begins flirting with him in order to lure him into a trap and use this as an excuse to ignite a war against the Orcs.
-The Succubus Carrot uses Silviana's hatred to trick her and obtain a holy item she needs to resurrect Demon Lord Geddigs, but after Bash intervenes and drives Carrot off, Silviana realizes her mistake and shamefully refuses his proposal to her after confessing and apologizing to him.
+The Succubus Carrot uses Silviana's hatred to trick her and obtain a holy item she needs to resurrect Demon Lord Geddigs.
+After Bash intervenes and drives Carrot off, Silviana realizes her mistake and shamefully refuses his proposal to her after confessing and apologizing to him.